minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes-runner.md

 ## Logging

-Logging will be captured through the container orchestrator's/runtime's API and stored in Bytes.
+Logging will be captured through the container's orchestrator/runtime API and stored in Bytes.
 Alternatively, the boefje can output its own logging in a separate file as part of its output, which will be stored in Bytes as well.